Biostatistics, the basis of all public health and medical research, uses statistics to understand public health and health care challenges.

-This growing field, which is the basis of all public health and medical research, uses statistics to understand public health and health care problems.
-As a student, you will learn to collect, organize and analyze data, then recommend decisions based on that analysis.
+As a biostatistics student, you’ll learn to collect, organize and analyze data, then recommend decisions based on that analysis.

-Biostatistics applicants must have successfully completed a calculus sequence including multivariable differential and integral calculus.
-Students who have not successfully completed this coursework prior to admission will be required to take prerequisite coursework during their first year.
+If you have not successfully completed this coursework prior to admission, you will be required to take prerequisite coursework during your first year.

 The Oregon State MPH – Biostatistics program requires 59 credit hours of coursework (approximately the equivalent of 40 semester credits).

 This includes 12 credits of integrated core coursework, 29 credits of option-specific coursework, 12 credits of elective coursework and a 6-credit internship.